Recently updated projects

 Percy Cole: postman, soldier, gardener and long serving Scout leader, remembered by rector William Prescott.

-Two Local architects and their Dads Two local architects gave their services to the 1905 extension of Compton Church: Cathedral architect John Barnes Colson, and George Herbert Kitchin, who created the Grade II* listed Arts and Crafts garden at Compton End.
-Both architects had more eminent fathers.
-John Colson senior was architectural surveyor to Winchester […]
+Two Local architects and their Dads The Architects Two local architects gave their services to the 1905 extension of Compton Church: Cathedral architect John Barnes Colson, and George Herbert Kitchin, who created the Grade II* listed Arts and Crafts garden at Compton End.
+The Twyford School archivist records that Kitchin was an accomplished artist and […]